Shuffle Products, Degenerate Affine Hecke Algebras, and Quantum Toda Lattice: Introduction

 Unfortunately, we do not know if and how this result can be related to the aforementioned stable bundles on an elliptic curve.
-We expect (or, rather, hope) that it could viewed as a quantum rational version of a certain algebra of Hecke modifications of semistable bundles of degree 0, see \cref{remark:mirabolic_vs_stable_vector_bundle}.
+We expect (or, rather, hope) that it could viewed as a~quantum rational version of a certain algebra of Hecke modifications of semistable bundles of degree~0, see Remark~\ref{remark:mirabolic_vs_stable_vector_bundle}.
 In general, it would be interesting to interpret this result at least on the classical level in terms of elliptic analog of the Kostant slice \cite{FriedmanMorgan}.

 Besides degenerate affine Hecke algebras, the other main tool to prove the theorem is the \emph{Kirillov projector} $\pP$ introduced in \cite{KalmykovYangians}.
 This is an element in a certain completion of $\mathrm{U}(\m_N)$ that acts on Whittaker modules and projects onto the space of Whittaker vectors (that is, on which $\n_+$ acts with character $\psi$); as such, it is an analog of the classical \emph{extremal projector} \cite{AsherovaSmirnovTolstoy} in the case of trivial character.
-For instance, the Kirillov projector gives a canonical isomorphism $V \xrightarrow{\sim} \mathrm{U}(\m_N) \otimes V \hamp N_+$ of any $\GL_N$-representation $V$ with the mirabolic version of the Kostant-Whittaker reduction.
-It turns out that this isomorphism has rather peculiar properties with respect to the degenerate affine Hecke algebra action mentioned above, see \cref{subsect:mirabolic}.
-For example, under the isomorphism \eqref{eq::intro_shuffle_vs_mirabolic_kw}, the standard monomial basis of $S^{\bullet} \C^N$ is mapped to a rational version of the Hall-Littlewood polynomials, see \cref{example:mirabolic_symmetric_power}.
+For instance, the Kirillov projector gives a canonical isomorphism $V \xrightarrow{\sim} \mathrm{U}(\m_N) \otimes V \hamp N_+$ of any $\GL_N$-representation $V$ with the mirabolic version of the Kostant--Whittaker reduction.
+It turns out that this isomorphism has rather peculiar properties with respect to the degenerate affine Hecke algebra action mentioned above, see Section~\ref{subsect:mirabolic}.
+For example, under the isomorphism \eqref{eq::intro_shuffle_vs_mirabolic_kw}, the standard monomial basis of $S^{\bullet} \C^N$ is mapped to a~rational version of the Hall--Littlewood polynomials, see Example~\ref{example:mirabolic_symmetric_power}.